 It’s okay to not be okay.
 It’s okay to admit your struggle and seek help.
 As important as physical health is, mental health is just as important.

-This month, we want to shed light on the value of mental health and understand it’s something all of us need to take care of.
+We want to continuously shed light on the value of mental health and understand it’s something all of us need to take care of.
 Let’s continually seek peace, check-in on our friends and family members, and offer help and resources to those who need it.
 Let’s be a community of believers who pray, listen, and serve one another out of love, and out of respect.